-January 5, 2022
+January 17, 2024

-March 15, 2022
+March 22, 2024

-- Create a student and parent Federal Student Aid (FSA) ID for the Free Application for Federal Student Aid (FAFSA) at studentaid.gov - Complete FAFSA at fafsa.ed.gov and CSS Profile at cssprofile.org beginning October 1. - If requested, submit signed copies of 2020 federal income tax return and other documents to the College Board's document imaging service (IDOC) at idoc.collegeboard.org. - Early Decision I and spring transfer applicants must submit the FAFSA and CSS Profile by November 1 and upload 2020 federal income tax information and other documents through the IDOC service. - Early Decision II and Regular Decision applicants must submit the FAFSA and CSS Profile by January 5 and upload 2020 federal income tax information and other documents through the IDOC service. - Fall transfer applicants must submit the FAFSA and CSS Profile by March 15 and upload 2020 federal income tax information and other documents through the IDOC service.
+- Create a student and parent Federal Student Aid (FSA) ID for the Free Application for Federal Student Aid (FAFSA) at studentaid.gov. - Complete CSS Profile at https://cssprofile.collegeboard.org/ beginning October 1. - If requested, submit signed copies of 2022 federal income tax return and other documents to the College Board's document imaging service (IDOC) at idoc.collegeboard.org. - All aid applicants should complete the FAFSA application at studentaid.gov beginning in December and upload 2022 federal income tax information and other documents through the IDOC service. - Early Decision II and Regular Decision applicants must submit the FAFSA and CSS Profile by January 17 and upload 2022 federal income tax information and other documents through the IDOC service. - Fall transfer applicants must submit the FAFSA and CSS Profile by March 22 and upload 2022 federal income tax information and other documents through the IDOC service.